 - Click the Attach File link under the Local Files (Uploaded) section.

-- Select None or Low from the Security drop-down list (generally None; described in Notes below).
+- Select a an option from the Security drop-down (see notes below).

 - Browse for the desired media file, then select it and click Open to attach.